JetBrains/teamcity-documentation/topics/viewing-build-agent-logs.md

 ```

 Then, see `teamcity-vcs.log*` files.
 To turn debug mode off, make the line `<priority value="INFO"/>`.

 ## Specific Debug Logging

-To get dump of the data sent from the agent to the server, enable agent XML-RPC log, by uncommenting the line below in the `<agent home>/conf/teamcity-agent-log4j.xml` file.
+To get dump of the data sent from the agent to the server, enable an agent XML-RPC log, by uncommenting the line below in the `<agent home>/conf/teamcity-agent-log4j.xml` file.

 ```XML
 <category name="jetbrains.buildServer.XMLRPC">